binghuang2018/aqml/README.md

 # Usage

+Here, we offer the very basic usage of the codes: amons generation.
+For more, refer to Jupyter notebooks under folder doc/.
-Two options are available for generation of amons.
+Overall, two options are available for generation of amons.

-## commandline
+## Commandline

 Example: